janusqa/dotnetrealestate/README.md

    ```

-Custom Exception Handling in API
+Custom Exception Handling in API We have 4 ways
+1) Controller
+2) Filters
+3) Extensions
+4) Middleware
 ---
 1. Create a ErrorHandlerController
 2. Configure Exception Handling in program.cs